The USS Arizona Memorial is now fully open following the completion of preservation work

 Preservation work at the USS Arizona Memorial has been completed, and the Navy has resumed its regular boat service to the memorial.

-From now until November 1, all access will be standby only.
+As of November 1, confirmed timed tickets are once again available.
 Complimentary same-day tickets are available at the Pearl Harbor Visitor Center on a first-come, first-served basis.

 ✅ Pearl Harbor Remains Open